-If you are new around here, for most of the 11 years since this little food blog began, my husband Frank and I have deemed February our own sort of long holiday.
-It’s a month spent celebrating our favorite cuisine and the country that we were lucky enough to call home for a time.
+If you are new around here, for most of the 12 years since this little food blog began, my husband Frank and I have deemed February our own sort of month-long holiday.
+It's a month spent celebrating our favorite cuisine and the country that we were lucky enough to call home for five years.

 For a little walk down Thai Food Month memory lane, see 2011 (when we were still living in Thailand), 2016, 2018, 2019, and 2020.
 Each year we have a little more fun recreating our favorite recipes, eating sticky rice with the kids, and seeing what you all make and eat too!

 Frank and I lived in Thailand for five years.
 Our oldest daughters were born in Bangkok.
-We will always have a soft spot for Thailand, and most particularly, for its fantastic food.
+We will always have a soft spot for Thailand and its beautiful cuisine.
 Thai Food Month is a great excuse to eat our favorite dishes, stock our Thai pantry, and order from our favorite Thai restaurants.

-I start dreaming of steamy, colorful, vibrant Bangkok when I cook all of these dishes, and nothing makes me happier than seeing them on my (and your) table this month!
+I start dreaming of warm, colorful, vibrant Bangkok when I cook all of these dishes, and nothing makes me happier than seeing them on my (and your) table this month.

 If you're new to cooking Thai food at home, welcome!
 It's easy to get started.
 Here are a few of my favorite posts with easy dishes and tips.